Lawrenceville Commencement Information

 Taking the shuttle or carpooling to the arena is encouraged.
 Your cooperation is appreciated to assist with parking availability and traffic.

-Each graduate will receive 2 parking passes.
 A parking pass is needed to park in arena lots.
 The number of parking passes distributed is based on the number of degree applicants and the available parking spaces under the control of the arena.
+Each graduating student will receive 2 parking passes.
 There is no cost to park in designated parking lots.
-Please see parking map here.

 The NJ Transit River Line light rail is also a suggested means of transportation to the arena.
 The Trenton Transit Center is walking distance to the arena.